sleeptoken/zettelkasten/Remote Thought/API Testing.md

 - the **Backslash Powered Scanner BApp** identifies server-side injection vulnerabilities.
 The scanner classifies inputs as boring, interesting, or vulnerable.
 You'll need to investigate interesting inputs using the manual techniques
 #### API Documentation

 Even if API documentation isn't openly available, you may still be able to access it by browsing applications that use the API.
-To do this, you can use Burp Scanner to crawl the Application.
+To do this, you can use Burp Scanner to [[crawling a website]]

 While browsing the application, look for patterns that suggest API endpoints in the URL structure, such as `/api/`.
 Also look out for JavaScript files.
 These can contain references to API endpoints that you haven't triggered directly via the web browser.
 ##### Interacting with API endpoints

-- observe the API's behavior and discover additional attack surface eg. you could investigate how the API responds to changing the HTTP method and media type.
+- Observe the API's behavior and discover additional attack surface eg. you could investigate how the API responds to changing the HTTP method and media type.
 - **review error messages and other responses closely.** Sometimes these include information that you can use to construct a valid HTTP request.
 - **Identifying supported HTTP methods** - GET,POST,OPTIONS etc.
 - **Identifying supported content types** -